Nuvei/nuvei-plugin-woocommerce/readme.txt

 == Changelog ==

 = 3.7.0 =
-* Implemented WC methods to visualise plugin status as "Action needed" when the plugin is not configured and "Test mode" when the plugin works on Sandbox.
+* Implemented WC methods to visualize plugin status as "Action needed" when the plugin is not configured and "Test mode" when the plugin works on Sandbox.
 * Added validation of the plugin required settings.

 = 3.6.0 =